ABOUT THE TRAINING

 PRACTICAL & EFFECTIVE STRATEGIES

-• Learn about practices you can put into place to teach about controversial issues in the classroom appropriately.
+• Learn about practices you can put into place to deal with controversial issues appropriately in the classroom, in your workplace or at home.

-• Deploy a variety of practical strategies in order to unpack and challenge conspiracy theories and fake news with your students, including fun activities and interactive games.
+• Deploy a variety of practical strategies in order to unpack and challenge conspiracy theories and fake news with your students, clients or children, including fun activities and interactive games.

-• Deploy racial and intersectional literacy strategies in appropriate contexts and at appropriate times to address hateful fake news and conspiracy theories with your students.
+• Deploy racial and intersectional literacy strategies in appropriate contexts and at appropriate times to address hateful fake news and conspiracy theories.

 • Learn about the impact of technology and AI & what you can do.